RULES AND REGULATIONS

 Overview of the different residence permits

 If you have a non-EEA/Swiss nationality, regulations apply to your rights of stay and access to work in the Netherlands.
 There are four different residence permits which are especially relevant for graduates and researchers.
 Each includes a work permit exemption.
-Below information can be found on these residence permits.
+Information on permits can be found below.
 A fifth option is open to graduates who have found an internship, in which case a residence permit and work permit needs to be applied for.